Lei-Cong/Spin-Dependent-5th-Force-Limits/README.md

 Soon...

-## Acknoledgement
+## Acknowledgement

-We acknowledge the initialize of the idea of the webpage by Fadeev Pavel, Wei Ji, Lei Cong.
-We acknowledge Haosen Guan collect most of the data.
-We acknowledge support from Prof. Dmitry Budker.
+We would like to express our gratitude to Fadeev Pavel, Wei Ji for initiating the idea of this webpage.
+We sincerely acknowledge Haosen Guan for collecting most of the data.
+We also extend our heartfelt thanks to Prof. Dmitry Budker for his invaluable support and guidance.

+Additionally, we would like to thank all contributors, including [Name 1], [Name 2], and [Name 3], who provided data for this repository, enabling its comprehensive and collaborative nature.